Rbermea/Organ-Microenvironments-Drive-Divergent-T-Cell-Evolution-in-Acute-GVHD-STM-Paper/README.md

 This repository contains code and analysis to replicate the findings of Ingersoll and Bermea et al
 ## Contents

-This repo shows how the following computational methods were implemented:

 ### Notebook 01
 * Preparation of filtered, T-cell enriched annData object used for all downstream analysis
 * Training of variational autoencoder model using scVI to generate clusters for downstream analysis